Dozens of students lose places at B.C. law school after 'unprecedented' number of applicants accept offers | CBC News

 The program has space for 124 students.
 This year, she said, they sent out 283 offers of admission, knowing that in the past students have turned the offer down to attend another school or pursue other interests — in 2020, they sent out 286 offers and ultimately only 122 seats were filled.

-Millard said Monday that 26 students had been moved to the waitlist, but a TRU spokesperson put the number at 42.
-The spokesperson said the number will fluctuate throughout the summer.
+A TRU spokesperson confirmed Monday that 26 students had been moved to the wait-list.

 The university decided which students would lose their space based on who most recently accepted their offer, and when they paid their deposit.